What is a double tax treaty?

 The countries with the smallest tax networks are Iceland (43 countries), Greece (57 countries) and Estonia (57 countries).
 On average, the European countries covered have 82 double tax treaties.

 Here you can find the full list of the countries that have signed double taxation agreements with Spain.

 International double taxation

-With the internationalization of the economy in recent decades, various mechanisms have been established to avoid double taxation in the domestic legislation of each country, in addition to have signed different Double Taxation Treaties.
-One of these methods is the deduction for international double taxation of Corporate Tax, which can be legal or economic depending on whether the same taxpayer supports two or more taxes of the same nature for the same income in different jurisdictions, or if the same income generate two taxes of the same nature in two different subjects, respectively.
+With the internationalization of the economy in recent decades, various mechanisms have been established to avoid double taxation in the domestic legislation of each country, in addition, to having signed different Double Taxation Treaties.
+One of these methods is the deduction for international double taxation of Corporate Tax, which can be legal or economic depending on whether the same taxpayer supports two or more taxes of the same nature for the same income in different jurisdictions, or if the same income generates two taxes of the same nature in two different subjects, respectively.